Chapter 1. Introduction

 Features

 Dar is an extremely versatile and powerful tool and DarGUI is not planned to be a means of accessing all its features.
 Instead, DarGUI is intended to simplify the most common tasks of making backup archives and restoring files from these and to provide a small number of additional features.
-DarGUI version 0.5.0 provides the following features:
+DarGUI provides the following features:

 Many of these descriptions are copied from Denis Corbin's FEATURES document.